waltcapers/OrcaTestEngine/README.md

    The Software is provided “as is,” without warranty unless otherwise specified in a separate commercial agreement.

-For commercial licensing inquiries (excluding GM), contact: waltercapers@gmail.com
+For commercial licensing inquiries (excluding GM)